 The debris that resulted stopped the river and soon formed Earthquake Lake.

-This stretch of water still present to date is now renowned as Quake Lake and is a major tourist attraction.
+This stretch of water still present to date is now renowned as Quake Lake.

-Watch A Show at the Yellowstone Rodeo in the Wild West!
+Watch a Show at the West Yellowstone Rodeo

 Roping, bull riding, and bareback riding competitions are all included at each evening rodeo.

-The rodeo is based on western customs, and every event draws large audiences and sells out events.
+The West Yellowstone Rodeo is based on western customs, and every event draws large audiences and sells out events.

 In addition, Creekside Trail Rides offers a unique Rodeo Ride Package that allows customers to come to the rodeo while riding horses.